Installation guide (ISPmanager)

 All services that ISPmanager requires will be automatically installed during the ISPmanager installation process.
 You should install a minimal version of the operating system.
-FreeBSD requires a system without packages; Linux requires the one where Apache/PHP/MySQL-servers are not installed and configured.
+Linux requires the one where Apache/PHP/MySQL-servers are not installed and configured.

 If any part of the software is already installed on the server, the Setup Wizard will try to configure it to run with ISPmanager.

-You should use public static IP addresses for connections through http (you should not use network address translation).
+You should use public static IP addresses for connections through http (you cannot use NAT).

-The license's IP-address must come first on the list of IP-addresses the ifconfig command returns.
-If not, you can run install.sh with the --ip IP-address key.
+The license's IP-address must be first on the list of IP-addresses the ifconfig command returns.
+If not, you can run install.4.sh with the --ip IP-address key.

 Installing the panel

 Be sure to obtain the active license for your IP-address.
 Go to BILLmanager to make sure you are running the active license.